-Independent end-point assessor confirms that each end-point assessment element has been completed.

-The achievement is determined by the independent end-point assessor based on the combination of performance in all end-point assessment activities.
+Independent assessor confirms that each end-point assessment method has been completed.
+The achievement is determined by the independent assessor based on the combination of performance in all end-point assessment methods.
 Full details on page 11.

-Pass / Fail / Distinction
+Fail / Pass / Distinction